ir-engine/project-manifest/README.md

 To do:

-- [ ] Add a script file that can be fetched and run
+- [ ] Add a manifest.json that can be fetched and installed,
-- [ ] Add a manifest.json that is edited automatically when new projects are added
+- [ ] Keep up to date when new projects are added with Github Actions